Thin Film Coatings

 Precision at Scale

 We support prototype to production with multi-chamber capacity and in-house spectrophotometry to keep spectral bands, layer thickness, and adhesion in tolerance.
+Scaling thin film production is essential to meet increasing manufacturing demands while maintaining consistent quality.
+Our manufacturing processes and careful control of deposition parameters directly influence the microstructure and properties of the final thin films.
+Deposition rates are closely monitored and controlled to ensure film quality, process efficiency, and stability throughout production.
 Our tooling library have over 30,000 custom fixtures and we have an in-house machine shop for quick fixture designs on quick-turn programs.

 Chalcogenides, Specialty Glasses and Military Optics with Unique Requirements

 We apply deep expertise in the basic properties of thin films and the surface science of specialty chalcogenide substrates.
-Our team maintains precise control of vacuum chamber conditions and deposition temperature to ensure uniformity in advanced deposition processes for mass production.
-Clear Align works with a wide range of glass substrates and delivers both metallic films and custom films deposited for demanding defense applications, including tank windows and other specialty optics engineered for extreme environments.
+Our team maintains precise control of vacuum chamber conditions and deposition temperature to ensure uniformity in advanced coatings for mass production.
+When working with specialty materials, the requirement for precise control of temperature and chamber conditions is critical to achieve high-quality optical coatings.
+The formation of thin films often involves chemical reactions or vapor deposition techniques.
+Clear Align works with a wide range of glass substrates and delivers both metallic films and custom films deposited, including tank windows and other specialty optics engineered for extreme environments.

 Flawless Results: Advanced Automated Cleaning Systems